 Rigorous Note-taking during interviews

 Instead of exerting yourself by scheduling interviews consecutively with no space to breathe in between, make sure there is enough time between the interviews to take a breather and immediately record impressions.
 Moreover, do ensure that you take notes right away in the given moment during which the candidate’s experience s still extremely fresh in your mind as it will enhance your ability to reflect on your notes and remember the strengths/weaknesses of a candidate you interviewed even 5 days ago.
-Complete your scores and make meaningful notes for the accurate assessment of the candidate’s responses.
-Interview recording and transcription is an effective ways to be taking rigorous notes and yet be involved in the interview.
+Complete your scores and make meaningful notes to accurately assess the candidate’s responses.
+Interview recording and transcription is an effective ways to take rigorous notes and be involved in the interview.
 Read more on how to make efficient interview notes.

 Provide Interviewer Training

-Interviewers must have proper training on how to conduct interviews in an impartial manner to minimize any form of unconscious bias or prejudices to provide a fairer way of being interviewed by the candidate.
+For candidate interviews to be fair, interviewers must receive training to conduct them without any subconscious biases or prejudices.
 Training should focus on avoiding all types of bias, not just recency, by emphasizing how to keep an open mind while interviewing and choosing the candidate based on merit and qualifications, not anything else.
 Read more on how to train your interviewers.

 Thus, understanding how this bias works and implementing the correct ways and strategies to challenge the recency effect, can lead to an objectively better decision-making process holistically.